haxtheweb/WCFactory/packages/generator-wcfactory/generators/start/templates/templates/builds/BackdropCMS/README.txt

 <%= description %>

-ABOUT DRUPAL THEMING
+ABOUT BACKDROP THEMING
 --------------------

-See https://www.drupal.org/docs/8/theming for more information on Drupal theming.
+See https://backdropcms.org/user-guide/themes for more information on Backdrop CMS theming.